justlanxuan/Autism-project/README.md

-# Autism-project
-A Multimodal Wearable and Camera-Based System for Behavior Monitoring and Personalized Intervention in Children with Autism
+# A Multimodal Wearable and Camera-Based System for Behavior Monitoring and Personalized Intervention in Children with Autism
+## Related Works
+### Health Monitoring Using Smart Watches
+### Autism Diagnosis Scales
+###